lukakostic/Maturskii/v0/Readme.md

 [] for arrays or indexing/attributes
 , like ; in c#, executes previous command or separates

 each operator, built in or not, is just a function object.
 Some functions are tied into backend, some are user made.
-You can see and reorder them with the replace operator.
+You can see and reorder them with the replace operator

 ## comments:
 // /* */
+// have a higher presidence, so // /* will be a single line comment

 ## built in functions

+> rename(originalName, newName)

-> rename function can rename existing and built in functions. in c++ side functions all have string names (built in and not), with a pointer to an action tree of the function.
+rename function can rename existing and built in functions. in c++ side functions all have string names (built in and not), with a pointer to an action tree of the function